 - Newsletters, for example for society members, company employees or customers

 - Rules and regulations for clubs and societies

 - Social media posts and profiles, especially LinkedIn

 - Textbooks and teacher / lecturer resource manuals

 - Website material (in PDF or Word format, not live sites).

 - within 30 days of the date of my invoice for established / repeat clients

 - before release of document for new clients.

 Larger businesses will probably run a purchase ledger system that settle client invoices by BACS transfers.
-But for smaller businesses and individuals there are several options for method of payment.
+But for smaller businesses and individuals there are other options for method of payment.